kwokcb/MaterialX_Learn/README.md

 ## Overview

-This is a complimentary site for those interested in learning about or are integrating MaterialX.
+This is a complementary site for those interested in learning about or are integrating MaterialX.
 Current content includes:
 * Node definition library with image and node graph previews
 * Fundamental concepts
 * Python environment setup for MaterialX